kwaldenphd/python-authoring-environments/README.md

 - [How to Submit This Lab (and Show Your Work)](#how-to-submit-this-lab-and-show-your-work)
 - [Lab Notebook Questions](#lab-notebook-questions)

+[Click here](https://colab.research.google.com/drive/1dQzM39wN1XrpJtFZcWTpGKPinR2mFIs4?usp=sharing) to access the lab procedure as a Jupyter Notebook (Google Colab, ND Users).

 # Lecture & Live Coding

 Throughout this lab, you will see a Panopto icon at the start of select sections.
 This icon indicates there is lecture/live coding asynchronous content that accompanies this section of the lab.
 You can click the link in the figure caption to access these materials (ND users only).

 Example: